FBrockmeyer/dwdaccess/README.md

 [Wannsee](https://www.openstreetmap.org/search?query=Wannsee#map=12/52.4341/13.1992).
-To retrieve the latitude and longitude coordinates of any location we wrote a function `address_to_lonlat()` which translates any character string like *Wannsee Berlin* to a numeric vector containing longitude and latitude.
+To retrieve the latitude and longitude coordinates of any location we wrote a function `address_to_lonlat()` which translates any character string like `"Wannsee Berlin"` to a numeric vector containing longitude and latitude.
 To do so, the function relies on an API service from [Open Street Map](https://www.openstreetmap.org/).
 With *RStudio* we can create a map for any location.
 Particularly interesting for the